Stationary solutions in the small-$c$ expansion of GR: Strong-gravity stationary branch

-By applying this ansatz to the NLO field equations \eqref{subNLO}, we obtain an exact vacuum solution that reproduces the Lense-Thirring geometry.
+By applying this ansatz to the NLO field equations \eqref{subNLO}, we obtain an exact vacuum solution that reproduces the Lense--Thirring geometry.
 The ADM components for this solution are\footnote{From now on, we fix the constant factors in the solutions for the fields by comparing them with the small-$c$ expansion of the corresponding relativistic metrics.}:

-A notable feature of the Carrollian framework is that the Lense-Thirring metric, which is only an approximate slow-rotation solution in General Relativity, emerges here as an exact vacuum solution of the NLO equations (see Appendix \ref{LT} for details).
-This establishes the NLO theory as an effective regime where relativistic approximations are promoted to exact geometric states\,.
+A notable feature of the Carrollian framework is that the Lense--Thirring metric, which is only an approximate slow-rotation solution in general relativity, emerges here as an exact vacuum solution of the NLO equations (see Appendix~\ref{LT} for details).
+This result shows that the full NLO theory admits a nontrivial rotational vacuum sector, encoded in $A_\phi$, that is absent in the magnetic truncation.